 EPA's TASC program provides independent technical assistance through an EPA contract to help communities better understand the science, regulations, and policies of environmental issues and EPA actions.
 Under the TASC contract, a contractor can provide neutral facilitation or mediation services to a CAG at no cost to the community.
 TASC also can provide assistance and training on relevant technical issues.
-TASC technical assistance or to educate members on technical issues).
+TASC technical assistance can be used to help the CAG itself (through use of its facilitation or capacity-building assistance or to educate members on technical issues).
 A CAG also can act as a conduit for providing technical assistance to the greater community.